loncarales/minikube-ollama-lab/README.md

 You have two options for deploying the project:

-1. **Automated Deployment**: Using the provided Makefile
+1. **Zero-Config Automated Deployment**: One command setup using the provided Makefile
 2. **Manual Deployment**: Following the step-by-step instructions

-### 🤖 Automated Deployment
+### 🤖 Zero-Config Automated Deployment

-#### Using the Makefile
+#### One Command Setup with Makefile

-A Makefile is provided to automate the entire deployment process.
+A Makefile is provided to automate the entire deployment process with zero configuration required.
+Just one command sets up everything from Minikube to Ollama and OpenWebUI with proper networking and security.
 To use it:

 ```bash
 # Deploy everything with default settings